Rex Robinson (American football): Professional career

-He was selected by the Cincinnati Bengals in the sixth round of the 1981 NFL draft.
+He was selected by the Cincinnati Bengals in the sixth round of the 1981 NFL draft with the 146th overall pick.
 He played for the New England Patriots in the strike-shortened season of 1982.

 Personal life

 Robinson sells sporting goods, athletic and corporate apparel for Pro Sports Team Outfitters in Atlanta.
 He has also worked with hundreds of young kickers since 1996, and several have gone on to play on the collegiate level.
 He now has a kicking instruction service called Total Kicker.